linjungz/authing-lambda-auth/README.md

 # authing-lambda-auth

-This project contains source code for a lambda authorizer for AWS API Gateway, using [Authing.cn](https://authing.cn/) as a replacement for AWS Cognito which is not availabel in AWS China region.
+This project contains source code for a lambda authorizer for AWS API Gateway, using [Authing.cn](https://authing.cn/) as a replacement for AWS Cognito which is not available in AWS China region.

 The project is built using AWS [SAM](https://aws.amazon.com/serverless/sam/) for easier local debugging and deployment for Lambda function.